kn45/ml-flow/README.md

     abnormal detection

+    drop bad data by certain filter

   - Dump data to tab separated <lable, feautures>.

-- FilSplit
+- Split

-  Split data to training & validation set

-  - Filter data by certain rules.

-  - Split data to training & validation set using stratified sampling.
+  Split data to training, validation and testing set

+  - Random sampling for regression task.
+  - Stratified sampling for classification task.
+  - For cross validation, use the combination of training and validation set.

 -   PreProc:

     - Encode categorical feature.
     - Proc text features to strutured form.

 -   Training:

-  Resampling for unbanlanced data.?
+    - Resampling for unbanlanced data.
+    - Split data into real-training set & validation set.

 -   Test:

     Repeat all the procedure done to the traning set (using pickled modules) and apply model to generate submission file (predicting).